pnp/sp-dev-fx-webparts/samples/react-accordion-dynamic-section/README.md

 ### Usage

-**1) Create or use a list for FAQ.
-It can have the FAQ like function with Title and a Content columns.
+**1) Create or use a list for FAQs.
+It can have the FAQ format e.g. Title and a Content columns.
 You can also used the attached STP file if needed.:**

 - The value in the Accordian Title property for each item will appear in the heading bars of the Accordion.
 - The value in the Accordian Content property for each item will appear in the collapsible content section of the Accordion